snuxlab/website/paper.md

 ---
 ### 2018

+- **A Multi-Method Approach to Activities of ‘Photaku’: Photo-Taking Fans in the Korean Entertainment Industry**
+  _Sugyo Han, Zongmuk Yoon, Joongseek Lee_
+  IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 2018

 - **Can a Machine Tend to Teeneagers' Emotional Needs?
 A Study with Conversational Agents**
   _Junhan Kim, Yoojung Kim, Byungjoon Kim, Sukyung Yun, Minjoon Kim, Joongseek Lee_
   Extended Abstract - 38th Annual CHI Conference on Human Factors in Computing Systems (CHI 2018)